Marilyn Chin: Life

-Marilyn Chin has won numerous awards for her poetry, including the United Artists Foundation Fellowship, the Radcliffe Institute Fellowship at Harvard, the Rockefeller Foundation Fellowship at Bellagio, the SeaChange fellowship from the Gaia Foundation, two National Endowment for the Arts grants, the Stegner Fellowship, the PEN Oakland/Josephine Miles Literary Award, five Pushcart Prizes, a Fulbright Fellowship to Taiwan and the Anisfield-Wolf Book Award.
+Chin has won numerous awards for her poetry, including the United Artists Foundation Fellowship, the Radcliffe Institute Fellowship at Harvard, the Rockefeller Foundation Fellowship at Bellagio, the SeaChange fellowship from the Gaia Foundation, two National Endowment for the Arts grants, the Stegner Fellowship, the PEN Oakland/Josephine Miles Literary Award, five Pushcart Prizes, a Fulbright Fellowship to Taiwan and the Anisfield-Wolf Book Award.

 She is featured in several authoritative anthologies, including The Norton Anthology of Modern and Contemporary Poetry, The Norton Anthology of Literature by Women, The Norton Introduction to Poetry, The Oxford Anthology of Modern American Poetry, Unsettling America, The Open Boat and The Penguin Anthology of 20th Century American Poetry.

 She was interviewed by Bill Moyers and featured in his PBS series "The Language of Life."
 Her poem “The Floral Apron” was introduced by Garrison Keillor on the PBS special “Poetry Everywhere."”
 It was also chosen by the BBC to represent the region of Hong Kong during the 2012 Olympics in London.

-Marilyn Chin is professor emerita at the Department of English and Comparative Literature at San Diego State University.
+Chin is professor emerita at the Department of English and Comparative Literature at San Diego State University.
 In January 2018, she was elected a Chancellor of the Academy of American Poets.